MicrosoftDocs/playfab-docs/playfab-docs/features/automation/playstream-events/playstream-with-entity-events.md

   - Send emails and push notifications
 * **A real-time debugger** - See entity events appear in the [PlayStream monitor](https://docs.microsoft.com/gaming/playfab/features/automation/playstream-events/#playstream-event-pipeline-and-monitor) alongside classic events.

+> [!NOTE]
+> Currently Playstream does not support creating rules for events with names longer than 40 characters.

 Entity events are also supported for data and analytics features that allow you to discover pertinent information about your game:
 * **Event History** - Filter and search through an [archive of events](https://docs.microsoft.com/gaming/playfab/features/analytics/metrics/event-history).
 Classic events and entity events will appear together here, and can be filtered by event name.
 * **PlayFab Insights** - Have the tools to examine all of your event data together, both classic and entity events.